Sign up to our Newsletter

 While we’ve suggested several tips and considerations to keep in mind as you prepare for your interview, we discourage you from formulating full responses to memorize and reiterate on interview day.
 Instead, create jot notes for each question so there is natural flow in your response, and you do not sound robotic.

 Harvard Law emphasizes that the way you speak is as important as what you say.
 Try to be relaxed and enjoy the conversation.
+The best way to make sure you're prepared is by getting help from expert law consultants.

 You should know what points you’d like to highlight and the information you’d like to share with the committee without tailoring them to one or two specific questions.
 By having more general jot notes that can be applied to various questions, you will feel more comfortable during the interview and will not feel caught off guard.